 Top Things to See & Do This Fall in the Grand Haven Area

 The Grand Haven area is famous for its beaches but there is still plenty to see and do in autumn.
-With many of tree covered parks and trails, the Grand Haven area offers lots of opportunities to take in the fall colors.
+With many tree-covered parks and trails, the Grand Haven area offers lots of opportunities to take in the fall colors.
 Here’s our list of the top fall things to see and do in the area!

 Hiking